Dental Bridge Cost in 2024: Types, Factors & Insurance

 Average Dental Bridge Cost by Type

-The cost of a dental bridge can vary significantly depending on the type you get.
-Here are the four main types of dental bridges and their typical price ranges:
+The cost of a dental bridge can vary significantly based on the type you choose.
+Here’s a breakdown of the four main types of dental bridges and their typical price ranges:

 These are the most common types of bridges.
-Traditional bridges have a crown on either side of the pontic (false tooth), while cantilever bridges are anchored on just one side.
+Traditional bridges feature crowns on either side of the pontic (the false tooth), while cantilever bridges are anchored on just one side.

-Also called resin-bonded bridges, Maryland bridges have a metal framework with “wings” on each side that bond to the back of your existing teeth.
-They typically cost less than traditional bridges.
+Also known as resin-bonded bridges, Maryland bridges consist of a metal framework with “wings” that bond to the back of existing teeth.
+They generally cost less than traditional bridges.

-As the name suggests, these bridges are supported by dental implants rather than crowns or frameworks.
-While the upfront cost is higher, implant bridges are the most stable and long-lasting option.
+As the name suggests, these bridges are anchored by dental implants rather than crowns or frameworks.
+Although the initial cost is higher, implant-supported bridges offer enhanced stability and longevity.

 Factors That Affect Dental Bridge Cost